-- 5.2.1 All vehicles entered for a ROAR-sanctioned event must comply with the dimensional requirements contained in this rulebook for the relevant class. - 5.2.2 Vehicle batteries must be securely mounted.
+- 5.2.1 All vehicles entered for a ROAR-sanctioned event must comply with the dimensional requirements contained in this rulebook for the relevant class. - Vehicle batteries must be securely mounted.
 ROAR recommends limiting the radio receiver battery pack in all vehicles to 6 volts.
 This is usually accomplished by the use of five (5) NiCd/NiMh cells or four alkaline cells.
 Slightly higher voltages (Maximum 6 NiCd/NiMh cells or 2 Lithium technology cells) may be used for direct receiver power but this can result in an increased risk of receiver failure by over voltage.
 Receiver and servo power for electric vehicles may come from an electronic speed controller equipped with Battery Elimination Circuitry (BEC) or from a separate battery pack used for this purpose only.
 (See rule 1.5.19). - 5.2.3 The use of traction control sensing devices, active suspension devices, and steering control devices aided by gyroscopes or accelerometers (G-force sensors) of any kind is strictly prohibited.
 Sensors may be used for the purpose of passive data recording but not for adjusting the performance of the vehicle while in motion. - 5.2.4 No roll-over antennas are allowed unless noted in the class rules.
 Roll-over antennas are defined as any vertical antenna strong or stiff enough to support the weight of the vehicle when resting on the tip of the antenna and one side of the vehicle. - 5.2.5 Multiple speed transmissions are not allowed unless noted in the class rules. - 5.2.6 Any material used to add weight to a vehicle in order to comply with the minimum weight requirements for the class must be securely attached to the vehicle chassis.
 If such ballast falls off the vehicle during a race for any reason, and the vehicle is under weight at the post race technical inspection, the vehicle will be disqualified for that run.
-For all fuel classes, chassis weights must be securely mounted with solid mechanical fasteners such as bolts or screws. - 5.2.7 No hazardous bumpers, nerf bars, chassis extensions, or other objects protruding from the vehicle are allowed. - 5.2.8 Racers running more then one class with the same chassis are recommended to run one chassis for each class, no time consideration will be allowed for multiple classes same chassis.
+For all fuel classes, chassis weights must be securely mounted with solid mechanical fasteners such as bolts or screws.

+5.2.7 No hazardous bumpers, nerf bars, chassis extensions, or other objects protruding from the vehicle are allowed.